ramuz108/the_third_eye-app/README.md

 - ESP8266 NodeMCU is used as the micrcontroller for this project as it is wifi capable.
 - A custom low cost PIR sensor is used for detecting the movements.
+- Blynk platform is used to configure the hardware with the mail id of the control station.
+- Mail will be sent with the module id in cause of any movement being detected.

+# Control Station